On the Complexity of Destructive Bribery in Approval-Based Multi-winner Voting: Bribery Under Intractable Rules

-\begin{proof} { The proof for {\pav} is similar to the proof of Theorem~\ref{thm-NWD-ccav--wahard}.
-Let $(G=(U, A), \kappa)$ be an instance of the {\sc{Independent Set}} problem where every vertex in~$G$ has degree exactly~${\dd}$ for some positive integer~${\dd}$.
-We create an instance of NWD-{\pav}, denoted by $((C, V), p\in C, k)$, as follows.
-First, we create exactly the same candidates as in the proof of Theorem~\ref{thm-NWD-ccav--wahard}.
-Then, for each edge~$\edge{u}{u'}\in A$, we create two votes~$v_1(u, u')$ and~$v_2(u, u')$ each of which approves exactly~$c(u)$ and~$c(u')$.
-In addition, we create $2d-1$ votes each of which approves only the distinguished candidate~$p$.
+\begin{proof} The proof for {\pav} follows a similar logic to the proof of Theorem~\ref{thm-NWD-ccav--wahard}.
+Given an instance $(G, \kappa)$ of the {\prob{Independent Set}} problem, where $G=(U, A)$ is a~${\dd}$-regular graph for some positive integer~${\dd}$, we create an instance of {\prob{NWD-{\pav}}}, denoted $((C, V), p, k)$, as follows.
+First, we create the same candidates as in the proof of Theorem~\ref{thm-NWD-ccav--wahard}.
+Then, for each edge~$\edge{u}{u'}\in A$, we create two votes~$v_1(u, u')$ and~$v_2(u, u')$, each approving exactly~$c(u)$ and~$c(u')$.
+Additionally, we create $2d-1$ votes, each solely approving the distinguished candidate~$p$.
 Finally, we set $k=\kappa$.
-The correctness arguments are analogous to the proof of Theorem~\ref{thm-NWD-ccav--wahard}.
-If the graph~$G$ has a clique of size~$\kappa$, then any $k$-committee corresponding to an independent set of size~$k$ has {\pav} score $2k\cdot d$.
-However, every $k$-committee containing the distinguished candidate has {\pav} score at most $(2d-1)+2 d\cdot (k-1)=2k\cdot d-1$, and hence~$p$ cannot be included in any winning $k$-committee.
-Let's consider the other direction now.
-If~$G$ does not have any independent set of size~$k$, then, similar to the approach in the proof of Theorem~\ref{thm-NWD-ccav--wahard}, one can check that any winning $k$-committee~$w$ without the distinguished candidate can be modified by replacing one certain candidate in~$w$ with~$p$ to obtain another winning $k$-committee. } \end{proof}
+The correctness arguments parallel the proof of Theorem~\ref{thm-NWD-ccav--wahard}.
+If the graph~$G$ has an independent set of~$\kappa$ vertices, then any $k$-committee corresponding to an independent set of~$\kappa$ vertices has a {\pav} score of $2\kappa\cdot d=2k\cdot \dd$.
+However, every $k$-committee containing the distinguished candidate has a {\pav} score of at most $(2d-1)+2 d\cdot (k-1)=2k\cdot d-1$.
+Therefore,~$p$ cannot be included in any winning $k$-committee.
+Let us consider the other direction now.
+If~$G$ lacks any independent set of~$\kappa$ vertices, then, akin to the approach in the proof of Theorem~\ref{thm-NWD-ccav--wahard}, one can check that any winning $k$-committee~$w$ without the distinguished candidate can be modified by replacing one specific candidate in~$w$ with~$p$ to obtain another winning $k$-committee. \end{proof}

-The above theorems give us the following corollary.
+The above theorems offer us the following corollary.